Optional and Elective Modules

-If youre looking for a regular space to hold your groups' meetings, you can contact the Students' Union who might be able to book and space for clubs and societies and films.
+If you are looking for a regular space to hold your group's meetings, you can contact the Students' Union who might be able to book and space for clubs and societies and films.

 If you cannot attend a class you should report your absence to your lecturer or School Office as soon as possible.

-Firstly, if theres a display screen outside the room, check and see if your class is showing on there.
+Firstly, if there is a display screen outside the room, check and see if your class is showing on there.

 Double-check your timetable and email account to see if any last minute changes have occurred.
 If the event and room are still showing on your timetable for the date, please contact your lecturer or School Office